rajivmca2004/tkg-jumpbox/README.md

     - Navigate to the Storage tab and Click the CD icon next to Controller: IDE on the left hand side.
 If the option is grey, it most likely means that your VM is still running - implying you're forgotten to run `vagrant halt`
     - After clicking on the CD icon, select the `VBoxGuestAdditions.iso` file.
 If your filename varies slightly, that's ok.
     - Click ok/ Accept etc. and close the dialog box.
 What you've done is that you've inserted a CD into the Virtual Machine containing the Virtual Box Addons.
+    - Now in the command line on your machine where you installed vagrant, run the command `vagrant plugin install vagrant-scp`
+    - Once the previous command completes, run the command `vagrant up` to start your VM.
+    - **The username and password are vagrant and vagrant respectively**
+    - Once the VM comes up, there's a small icon at the bottom of the VM window which looks like a monitor.
+Use that to increase and decrease the size of the window to suit your screen's aspect ratio.

+# Steps:

+1.